tasmota/docs/docs/Sonoff-SPM.md

 - Power control of all 32 relays using standard features
 - Energy usage using standard features
 - Overload detection using ARM firmware
-- Gui display of rotating relays
+- Gui display of rotating relays or a user selected 4Relay module
 - Fix firmware max 180 days energy usage by storing daily Energy Total in Tasmota's filesystem
 - Mapping physical relays to scanned relays